galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/galasa-cli.md

 You can use test class names to submit test runs without using a portfolio.

-The following command runs `SimBankIVT` and `BasicAccountCreditTest` from `dev.galasa.simbank.tests`.
+The following command runs the `SimBankIVT` and `BasicAccountCreditTest` tests from the  `dev.galasa.simbank.tests` package.

 ```
 galasactl runs submit